eclipse-ee4j/starter/README.md

   ```
   mvn clean package cargo:run
   ```

+  Once GlassFish starts, you can access the project at http://localhost:8080/jakartaee-cafe.
+  Note that GlassFish currently does not include an official Docker image.

 ## Roadmap
 The following is a high level roadmap for the project.
 All contributions are welcome advancing any of this work.